gvwilson/thirdbit/src/fiction/iffy/index.md

 "Well done," Wales said,
 clapping her on the shoulder.

-Iffy ignored him.
-Stuffing her app and her tools back in her pockets, she knelt back down on the deck.
+Stuffing her app and her tools back in her pockets, Iffy knelt back down on the deck.
 Honesty's chest rose and fell within der exoskeleton, but only barely.
 "We gotta get der inside," Iffy said anxiously.